Toroidal Fermi-surface geometry and phonon-limited transport in nodal-line semimetals: Summary and Outlook

 Our predictions can be tested experimentally.
 The quasiparticle decay rate is accessible in ARPES experiments as a linewidth, and in materials with a toroidal Fermi surface and linear dispersion along the minor-radius direction, we predict an intermediate window where $\Srate \propto T^2$.
 The corresponding temperature dependence of the transport lifetime, and thus the conductivity, can be probed via standard four-probe measurements, for which we predict $\sigma \propto T^{-2}$, i.e., a resistivity $\rho \propto T^2$ in the same regime.
 Importantly, the onset of this intermediate regime is controlled by $\TBGpol \propto \kappa_\mathrm{F}\propto \mu$, so tuning the chemical potential should shift the lower crossover temperature, providing a direct way to distinguish this phonon mechanism from other sources of $T^2$ resistivity.
 While a $T^2$ resistivity is commonly attributed to intraband electron–electron scattering~\cite{Baber1937, Ashcroft}, our results show that in NLSs with a toroidal Fermi surface, a purely electron–phonon mechanism can generate the same temperature dependence.

-We also find that the Fermi-surface geometry lead to an enhanced conductivity anisotropy in the high-temperature regime.
+We also find that the Fermi-surface geometry leads to an enhanced conductivity anisotropy in the high-temperature regime.
+We emphasize that, in the thin-torus limit, circular nodal-line semimetals exhibit an intrinsically anisotropic transport lifetime.
+Even when the scattering kernel depends only on angular differences, isotropic treatments are inadequate, and the transport lifetime must instead be evaluated using Eqs.~\eqref{Eq: transport-lifetime-integralx} and~\eqref{Eq: transport-lifetime-integralz}.

+One of the key assumptions of our model is the absence of energy dispersion along the nodal line, i.e., the nodal line is assumed to be flat in energy.
+In general, no crystal symmetry enforces such flatness, and consequently most nodal-line semimetals do not exhibit simple toroidal Fermi surfaces.
+Instead, more complicated geometries such as Dupin cyclides~\cite{Ahn2017} arise, to which our analysis does not directly apply, since a clear separation between poloidal and toroidal radii is not possible and interband scattering between coexisting electron and hole pockets may become important.
+While materials such as $\mathrm{CaAgAs}$~\cite{Emmanouilidou2017} have been proposed to host nearly toroidal (donut-like) hole Fermi surface --- serving as a ``hydrogen atom'' realization of a nodal-line semimetal --- in many materials, such as $\mathrm{ZrSiS}$, achieving a purely toroidal Fermi surface imposes a lower bound on the achievable carrier density~\cite{Singha2017, Poulomi2024}.

 In materials hosting additional trivial Fermi pockets or multiple nodal loops, these channels will contribute parallel conduction paths with their own, typically single-scale BG behavior.
 Nevertheless, as long as a toroidal pocket with $\kappa_\mathrm{F} \ll k_0$ remains well defined and dominates the low-energy density of states, the two-scale structure and the intermediate $T^2/T^{-2}$ regime should survive as robust features of the total response.